jeev-data-wiz/gap-analysis-agent/README.md

 Solution Extraction Agent (Task 2): Analyzes engineering discussions to map planned implementations, specifically looking for deferred items or scope limitations.

 Gap Analysis Agent (Task 3): A specialized reasoning agent that performs cross-reference analysis.
-It doesn't just look for missing items; it identifies semantic mismatches (e.g., 24 months vs. 12 months) and unspoken assumptions.
+It doesn't just look for missing items; it identifies semantic mismatches and unspoken assumptions.

 Orchestration Layer (Task 4): A CLI wrapper that handles directory-wide processing and ensures graceful error handling for malformed transcripts.